nwisbeta/github.io/pages/pt_dmgrphc/pt_dmgrphc_landing_page.md

 ### Use case: retrieve patient records by performing a patient demographic search

+Select the `Patient` resource.
-After selecting the `Patient` resource, the search parameters are
+Add the search parameters:
 * `family`: a portion of the family name of the patient.
 Value matches 'Davies'
 * `address`: a server defined search that may match any of the string fields in the Address, including line, city, state, country, postalCode, and/or text.
 Value matches 'Pentre Bach'